WillXing/node_jsnsd/README.md

 ### B) Express TLTR:-

+Whenever the Express application receives an HTTP request it provides the developer with a `res` (response) object, which is an enhanced version of the Node response object.

+Express gives us many ways to send responses:-

+1. `res.send( [body] )`
+  - Body can be any of:- Buffer, String, Object, Array
+  - Based on the body type we use, Express will automatically set the appropriate `Content-Type`

+2. `res.json()`
+    Why do we need this when we can just use res.send to return json????
+     - the reason as you might have guessed is that res.json gives us access to some specific methods around formatting, if we don't need them then just use res.send().
+In Express under the hood when we are sending back JSON either with `res.json()` or `res.send({ object })` express uses the native `JSON.stringify()` method to serialize the given value which has the optional parameters of `replacer & space`.
+     - `JSON.stringify(object, replacer, space)`.

+3. `res.end()`
+    This is automatically built into res.send() amd res.json().
+But we might have then scenario where we don't want to send either of those two, we just want to end things now, then we would use it as follows:-

+    `res.status(404).end()`

 The key express package is the global express-generator which we can use to scaffold out an express server for us.

 `$sudo install -g express-generator@4`.